 So far, 78 countries have signed onto the agreement.

-In the future, when all countries in the world join this agreement, this tool will be implemented on a larger scale, contributing to stopping IUU fishing activities.
+In the future, when all countries in the world join this agreement, this tool will be implemented on a wider scale, contributing to stopping IUU fishing activities.

 For Indonesia, the Southeast Asian country has designated four domestic ports to apply PSMA measures.
-All foreign fishing vessels wishing to call at Indonesian ports must obtain permission from one of these ports before entering the country’s territorial waters for transshipment, unloading and transferring seafood to the domestic market, crew changes and refueling.
+All foreign fishing vessels wishing to call at Indonesian ports must obtain permission from one of these ports before entering the country’s territorial waters for transshipment, loading and unloading, transferring seafood to the domestic market, changing crews and refueling.

-Successful implementation of the PSMA requires cooperation among countries as well as commitment and efforts from the international community.
-However, Indonesia is facing three main difficulties in implementing the agreement.
+The successful implementation of the PSMA requires the cooperation of countries as well as the commitment and efforts of the international community.
+However, Indonesia is facing three main difficulties in implementing the above agreement.

 Firstly, the limited capacity of the inspection team at PSMA port to be able to quickly make an assessment immediately after receiving notice of a foreign fishing vessel preparing to dock.